Spring Phosphorus Results

 Long Lake is located in the Panache Watershed.
-For more information on the watershed, please click on the following link: Watershed Map.
+For more information on the watershed, visit following link: Watershed Map.

 The first direct evidence that people lived in the Sudbury area came from Long Lake, consisting of two pieces of stone, one flaked into a chert (flint-like material) projectile tip and a knife of quartizite.
 These artifacts were retrieved from shallow beachfront water.
 Since then, this locality has been altered radically by construction.

 A number of Finnish and French settlers were situated here during the early 1900's.
 Settlements were established around farming and lumbering sites.
 Victoria Harbor Logging Company had a mill on the eastern part of the lake.
 To the west, adjacent to the Whitefish Lake First Nation, was the Long Lake Gold Mine, which operated from 1909-1916.
 In 1912 this mine was the largest Gold-producing mine in Ontario.

 Visit the Long Lake/Black Lake Stewardship Committee link to obtain information about the stewardship group and its activities.